Raimundo Nina Rodrigues: Salvador: Tropicalist, Forensic Scientist, and Anthropologist

 In a second foray into the racial classification of the population, this time on a national level, in an article published in 1890 in the Gazeta Médica and Brazil Médico of Rio de Janeiro, the heading anthropology—"pathological anthropology"—appears for the first time.
 He also writes a note supporting the initiative of Brás do Amaral — professor of Elements of Anthropology at the Instituto de Instrução Secundária in Salvador — to start a collection of "anthropological objects"—skeletons, tufts of hair, and skin clippings from the state's Indigenous people.
 At the Third Brazilian Congress of Medicine and Surgery, held in Salvador in October of that year, and of whose executive committee Nina Rodrigues had been elected treasurer by the Faculty's Congregation, he would present three papers — one of which was the report of an autopsy he had performed—the only one performed during an influenza epidemic that had recently occurred in Bahia.

 Nina Rodrigues's departure marks the end of the Bahian Tropicalist School.
 From then on, he devoted himself to studies of Brazilian biosociology, in which the biological was understood as a determinant of the social, drawing inspiration from the theories of Cesare Lombroso (1836-1909) in forensic medicine and Wilhelm Wundt (1832-1920) in social psychology—theories that formed part of a racist framework regarding the superiority of the white race, based on a questionable interpretation of the ideas of Herbert Spencer (1820-1903), Charles Darwin (1809-1882), and Francis Galton (1822-1911).
 Rodrigues's studies thus focused on issues of race and culture in general, and crime in particular, drawing on, in addition to these theories, the positivist precepts of Auguste Comte.
 It was concluded that racial heritage was not only the key to predisposition to certain diseases, but that Africans and mixed-race peoples were also more predisposed to crime.
-Although his argument about the inferiority of the Black race was not scientifically proven, Nina Rodrigues' scientific work was recognized and respected for her pioneering work in studies dedicated to Afro-Brazilian culture.
+Although his argument about the inferiority of the Black race was not scientifically proven, Nina Rodrigues' scientific work was recognized and respected for his pioneering work in studies dedicated to Afro-Brazilian culture.
 He gathered important information in the areas of literature, ethnography, folklore, politics, customs and philosophy, at a time when there was a concern about denying African influences in Brazilian culture.